 Below is Roger’s Q&A from Opening Night.
 The video isn’t perfect.
 While I was in the second row I had to get up a couple of times to let people by so they could go on the long lines to ask questions.

-I should also mention that I will be posting the three question interview as soon as it is transcribed.
+I should also mention that I will be posting the three question interview later today.